alexandre-touret/alexandre-touret.github.io/content/posts/jpa_spring_data_query_optimisations.en.md

 @Query(value = "select new info.touret.query.optimizationjpa.BookDto(b.id, b.description) from Book b")
 Set<BookDto> findAllDto();
 ```
-### Avoid transactions while reading our database with the annotation @Transactional(readonly=true)
+### Avoid transactions while reading our database with the annotation ``@Transactional(readonly=true)``

 One thing we often (again) remember: read-only database operations don't need transactions!
-In the good old days, it was also a good practice to set up two different datasources for the persistence context: one read-only avoiding database transactions and one which allowed it.
+In the good old days, it was already a good practice to set up two different datasources for the persistence context: one read-only avoiding database transactions and one which allowed it.
 Anyway, you can now declare your service only read data and doesn't need to open a database transaction using the ``@Transactional(readonly=true) `` annotation.

 By the way, this feature goes well with using dedicated entities as mentioned above.